top of page

 Research at the Archive

-Membership gives you access to copies of the registers in which the sacraments of baptism, marriage, and burial were recorded at the California Missions, copies of Padrones or censuses we have available, and various other resources.
+Membership gives you discounts on research services and scans, as well as in-person access to copies of the registers in which the sacraments of baptism, marriage, and burial were recorded at the California Missions, copies of Padrones or censuses we have available, and various other resources.
+We do not charge any fees for people looking for their Native American ancestry.

-Click here to go to the Early California Population Project, an online database that may be helpful for research.
+For records prior to 1850, please start your research with the Early California Population Project, an online database that may be helpful for research.
 This database covers the period from 1769–1850 and is a project of the University of California, Riverside and the Huntington Library, Art Museum, and Botanical Gardens.

 Closed on federal holidays and other occasions.